 Validations in Base schedule

 To be able to deal with shift warnings upfront when creating a shift, the Base Schedule features both preliminary and final validations.
-The shifts will be preliminarily validated against the employee's main agreement and against the current date.
+The shifts will be preliminarily validated against the employee's agreement and against the current date.
 Once the shifts are rolled out in the Schedule, they are validated a second time but towards the actual date(s) they are rolled out for.

 Preliminary validations are not logged but those same validations will be logged as they're rerun as rollout validations.